yuechen-li-dev/Margaret/primer/vulkan-primer.md

     - Would a reviewer understand who records, submits, and retires the relevant commands and resources?
     - Does this make validation easier to trust or harder to trust?
     - Would the simplest valid backend version of this change look substantially different?
+    - Did this change create a new backend policy center accidentally inside feature code?
+    - Are feature, extension, and capability assumptions still centralized?

   reject_if:
     - The change leaks raw Vulkan concepts deeper into unrelated systems.
     - The change introduces ad hoc synchronization or layout transitions.